peterallanwalker/SWP08-Probel/README.md

 - [ ] Setup default node creation for router emulator so can run without a csv

 - [ ] Fix/check GUI issues

 - [ ] Add port as a settings parameter

+## connectIO_gui.py

+A Python3 application using PyQT to provide a GUI for cross-point switching.
+Imports Calrec formatted CSV files to present a source-destination matrix and source label input, and a messaging view to observe SWP08 comms between the app and the router.